Relocation Guide

 Pet Relocation

-Bringing pets to Portugal is straightforward with correct documentation.
+Bringing pets to Portugal is usually straightforward with correct documentation.
 Requirements include:

 • Microchip compliant with ISO standards.